nf-core/mag/docs/output.md

 [DAS Tool](https://github.com/cmks/DAS_Tool) is an automated binning refinement method that integrates the results of a flexible number of binning algorithms to calculate an optimized, non-redundant set of bins from a single assembly. nf-core/mag uses this tool to attempt to further improve bins based on combining the MetaBAT2 and MaxBin2 binning output, assuming sufficient quality is met for those bins.

+DAS Tool will remove contigs from bins that do not pass additional filtering criteria, and will discard redundant lower-quality output from binners that represent the same estimated 'organism', until the single highest quality bin is represented.

 <details markdown="1">
 <summary>Output files</summary>